 About This Grant

-To support high-quality arts projects and programs which promote artistic excellence and/or community arts development, including but not limited to career advancement and/or professional development for artists and arts administration staff.
+The purpose of this South Carolina Arts Commission (SCAC) grant is to support arts projects and programs which promote a commitment to quality and artistic experience and/or community arts development, including but not limited to career advancement and/or professional development for artists and arts administration staff.

 - The applicant must be

 - a practicing artist in dance, music, opera, musical theatre, theatre, visual arts, design arts, crafts, photography, media arts, and/or literature;

 - a legal resident of the US and SC with a permanent residence in the state for at least one year prior to the application date and throughout the grant period; and